Totality Or Bust!

 Vegetarian Italian

 As per usual, favorites of the night morphed and changed as the dinner meandered along.
 It was a great group of Italian travel enthusiasts that were fired up about good wine and everything Italy has to offer.
-I presented a multi-course dinner of Italian swerve that highlighted farmers market produce.
+I presented a multi-course dinner of vegetarian Italian swerve that highlighted farmers market produce.

 Apps: